 Protein bars are great because they provide a powerful source of energy in a convenient portable format.
 Whether you’re replacing a meal, or refueling yourself on a hike, protein bars can give you the fuel boost you need to conquer the day-to-day AND the great outdoors, alike.
-But do vegan protein bars provide you with the same amount of energy?
+But do vegan energy bars provide you with the same amount of energy?
 The answer is yes — they do!
 In fact, they may even give you more energy.

 What are vegan protein bars?